buruzaemon/frequent-algorithm/README.md

 # frequent-algorithm [![Gem Version](https://badge.fury.io/rb/frequent-algorithm.svg)](http://badge.fury.io/rb/frequent-algorithm) [![Build Status](https://travis-ci.org/buruzaemon/frequent-algorithm.svg)](https://travis-ci.org/buruzaemon/frequent-algorithm)

+Web site usage, social network behavior and Internet traffic are examples of systems that appear to follow the [power law](http://en.wikipedia.org/wiki/Power_law), where most of the events are due to the actions of a very small few.
+Knowing at any given point in time which items are trending is valuable in understanding the system.

 `frequent-algorithm` is a Ruby implementation of the FREQUENT algorithm for identifying frequent items in a data stream in sliding windows.
 Please refer to [Identifying Frequent Items in Sliding Windows over On-Line Packet Streams](http://erikdemaine.org/papers/SlidingWindow_IMC2003/), by Golab, DeHaan, Demaine, L&#243;pez-Ortiz and Munro (2003).

+## Introduction

+### Challenges

+Challenges for Real-time processing of data streams for _frequent item queries_
+include:

+* data may be of unknown and possibly unbound length
+* data may be arriving a very fast rate
+* it might not be possible to go back and re-read the data
+* too large a window of observation may include stale data

+Therefore, a solution should have the following characteristics:

+* uses limited memory
+* can process events in the stream in &#927;(1) constant time
+* requires only a single-pass over the data

+### The algorithm

 > LOOP<br/>
 > 1. For each element e in the next b elements:<br/>